Appgate Website Privacy Notice

 Appgate or its appointed service providers may collect, use, process, store, and disclose your personal information outside of your home jurisdiction, including in the U.S., and in some cases, other countries, for the purposes described in this Privacy Notice.
 These countries may have data protection and privacy laws that are different than the laws of your home country.
 Appgate only transfers personal information to another country in accordance with applicable data protection and privacy laws, provided there are legally adequate protections in place for the personal information.

-If your personal information is processed within the EEA or UK, and for onward transfers of personal information to Appgate’s appointed service providers, Appgate and its appointed service providers will protect your personal information by processing it in a territory which the European Commission (or other relvant governmental authority) has determined provides an adequate level of protection for personal information or otherwise implementing appropriate safeguards to protect your personal information, including through the use of Standard Contractual Clauses or another lawful transfer mechanism approved by the European Commission (or other relevant governmental authority).
+If your personal information is processed within the EEA, UK or Switzerland, and for onward transfers of personal information to Appgate’s appointed service providers, Appgate and its appointed service providers will protect your personal information by processing it in a territory which the European Commission (or other relevant governmental authority) has determined provides an adequate level of protection for personal information or otherwise implementing appropriate safeguards to protect your personal information, including through the use of Standard Contractual Clauses or another lawful transfer mechanism approved by the European Commission (or other relevant governmental authority).

 If you require further information about our international transfers of personal information, please contact us by using the contact details under the “How to contact us” section below.